BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 **NB: This document was first written around the turn of the century for Version 1 NXSYS.
 While the relay language has not changed at all, the Version 2 track-definition language differs completely, and with the advent of TLEdit, the Track Layout Editor, there is no need ever to code in, or understand, the track definition language (it's not really very complicated, anyway).
 So all that has been removed.**

 Making the signals and switches actually work is not so easy: one must design all the signal circuitry, which is not easily explained in a short (or even long) helpfile - that is a whole study.
 The authoritative source document for that study is NYCTA/MTA drawing-set 733-33, their "typical signal/interlocking prints", not readily available.
-More stuff coming from me, though (2022) --
+More stuff coming from me, hopefully, though (2022) --

 Of course, you are free and encouraged to study and mimic the circuitry provided in the examples; you can start with what we supply and modify until it becomes something else.
 With NXSYS, you can actually *watch* the relays in operation and experiment with modifying their circuits, privileges I never had when learning this material from paper in the mid-1960's.
 (However, I warn and declare unequivocally that my designs are for entertainment and educational purposes only and include certain simplifications and possible errors, and are not fit for use for controlling real railroads or other life-critical systems, and I assume no risk or responsibility should any of this information, or designs correctly or incorrectly derived from it, be faulty and lead to harm, damage, loss, or injury.
 Use it at your own risk.)